Income Needed To Buy A Home In Toronto

 Canada Home Buyers’ Plan (HBP)

 First-time homebuyers can borrow up to $35,000 from their RRSP on a tax-free basis, provided they are buying the property to live in no later than a year after purchase.
-The funds must be returned to their RRSP within a 15-year time frame.
+The funds must be paid back to their RRSP in installments each tax year within a 15-year time frame.
 Learn more

 CMHC First Time Home Buyer Incentive (FTHBI)

 The Canadian government allows first-time homebuyers to participate in a shared equity program.
 Under this program, the government can be a shared owner of your home with a 5% or 10% stake for newly constructed homes and a 5% stake for resale homes.